 Before you use your custom sun rays make sure that you have expanded the circle with OBJECT>EXPAND in the menu bar.
 There you go!
 Your Vector Sun Rays are ready to be used.

-As you see, in less than a minute you can make some really cool retro sun rays for your backgrounds.
+As you see, in less than a minute you can make some really cool retro sun rays for your background.
 If you want more depth then add a Radial Gradient in Illustrator.
 Now you have in hand a cool background to use in your next illustration.